MarioAriasC/pepa/README.md

 ## Commands

-Before running the command you must have Ruby 3.1.0 installed on your machine
+Before running the command you must have Ruby 3.1.0 or up installed on your machine

 | Script                                       | Description                                                |
 |----------------------------------------------|------------------------------------------------------------|